ArunVG1963/Mental-Health-Awareness---Project-1/README.md

 ## Design Decisions

 ### Wireframes
-Include wireframes for key sections of your website.
-Briefly describe the design choices, including layout, colour schemes, and fonts.

 **Guidance:** Start this section during Phase 1: Ideation & Initial Setup and update it throughout Phase 2 and Phase 3.
 Include digital wireframes created in Phase 1.
 Document the reasoning behind your layout choices, colour schemes, and font selections.

 ### Accessibility Considerations